-Likewise, a 2019 paper studying almost 6000 abortions claimed that telemedicine abortions were safe compared to in-person.39 However, women in the telemedicine group and in the in-person groups all had in-person ultrasounds, labwork, counseling, and consent.
-The only difference between groups was in the distribution of the pills.
+Likewise, a 2019 paper studying almost 6000 abortions claimed that telemedicine abortions were safe compared to inperson.39 However, women in the

 Interestingly, despite no practical difference in the provision of abortion between groups, there was a disparity in incomplete abortions: 1.4% of telemedicine abortions failed and required dilation and curettage, compared to 4.5% of standard medication abortions.
-The reason for this is likely related to the 40% loss to followup rate in this study (compared to 23% loss to follow-up in standard care patients).
+The reason for this is likely related to the 40% loss to follow up rate in this study (compared to 23% loss to follow-up in standard care patients).
 This demonstrates vividly one of the significant problems with remotely prescribed abortions.
 Once a woman receives the pills, she may be left to deal with complications on her own.

 Removing all testing recommendations (that were previously considered standard of care) is such a new approach that studies do not exist to demonstrate the full range of adverse events.
 As noted above, complications will undoubtedly be higher.
-However, a small study of overthe-counter provision of medical abortion in India suggests that complications from unsupervised distribution will be distressingly frequent.40 Of 40 patients, 27% consumed the pills after the gestational age limit, 77% presented with excessive bleeding, 12% presented with severe anemia, and 5% presented in shock.
+However, a small study of over-the-counter provision of medical abortion in India that complications from suggests unsupervised distribution will be distressingly frequent.40 Of 40 patients, 27% consumed the pills after the gestational age limit, 77% presented with excessive bleeding, 12% presented with severe anemia, and 5% presented in shock.
 Surgical evacuation was required in 2/3 (67%) of these women, 12% required transfusion, and 7% experienced sepsis.
 No medication with this side effect panel should be permitted without careful supervision.